scc-digitalhub/docs/user/docs/tasks/resources.md

     Please note that deleting a PVC bound to a Pod or a Job may affect negatively their execution.

-To create a new PVC it is necessary to provide the namefollowing information
+To create a new PVC it is necessary to provide the following information

 - name of the resource
 - Disk space requeste
 - Storage class name (select one of the available in your deployment)